Unification Transparency Index: United States

 How to Understand the Index?

-The least transparent scores are at the nexus of a complete lack of empirical evidence and yet are seen as vital to national interests.
+The largest blind spots are at the nexus of a complete lack of empirical evidence and yet are seen as vital to national interests.

-The unification issues with the least transparent scores are those at the nexus of a complete lack of empirical evidence (4) and vital to national interests (4)—a recipe for potential disaster.
-On the other end of the spectrum, the most transparent scores result from issues with no bearing on national interests (1), but with abundant empirical evidence (1).
+The unification issues with the largest blind spots are those at the nexus of a complete lack of empirical evidence (4) and vital to national interests (4)—a recipe for potential disaster.
+On the other end of the spectrum, the smallest blind spots result from issues with no bearing on national interests (1), but with abundant empirical evidence (1).
 The initial findings from the Index will help set the research agenda as Beyond Parallel seeks to build greater knowledge and increase available empirical evidence in each of these critical issues.